microsoft/pxt/common-docs/javascript/sts.md

 In this document, we define a subset of TypeScript called Static TypeScript (STS, for short), its properties and how it can help transform teaching of CS education.
 The best way to think of STS is as C#/Java/C++ subset of TypeScript where all types are known at compile time, which permits efficient linking to a C++ runtime.
-STS maintains a JavaScript semantics as much as possible.
+STS tries to maintain as much of JavaScript semantics as much as possible. given that, we say...

-# Goodbye: Any, Union, Intersection Types and JavaScript, the bad parts
+# Goodbye: Any, Union, Intersection Types and the Bad Parts

 In TypeScript, the *Any* type is “the one type that can represent any JavaScript value with no constraints”.
 In TypeScript, every program expression, value, and function must have some type, even if not explicitly